WanderWise Wandering Tech Guide

 What It Is

-A discreet device (like a bracelet or pendant) with GPS tracking.
-Most also include a help button, geofencing (safe zone alerts), and two-way communication.
+A discreet device such as a bracelet, watch, or wearable sleeve with real-time GPS tracking.
+Most include a help button, geofencing alerts, and two-way communication so you can speak directly with your loved one if they become disoriented.

 Why It’s Helpful

-🚪 Door Alarms & Sensors (Recommended for Moderate, Elevated, and Advanced)
+🚪 Door Alarms and Sensors (Recommended for Moderate, Elevated, and Advanced)

 Why It’s Suggested at Moderate and Higher Stages

-Once you start noticing attempts to leave—especially at night or when your loved one is alone for short periods—alarms offer a nonintrusive way to increase awareness.
-As wandering risk grows, these become an essential layer in your prevention strategy.
+Once you start noticing attempts to leave, especially at night or when your loved one is alone, alarms offer a nonintrusive way to increase awareness.
+As wandering risk grows, these become an essential layer.

 What It Is